Opentrons/opentrons/app-testing/README.md

 ## Notes
 - This folder is not plugged into the global Make ecosystem of the Opentrons mono repository.
 This is intentional, the tools in this folder are independent and will likely be used by only a few and are in no way a dependency of any other part of this repository.
+- Because this is not a released module it is easier to use the `pipenv update` feature and only lock dependencies when required.
+Periodically put in a PR after running `pipenv update`
 - Currently [Github Action on Windows](../.github/workflows/app-installed-test-windows.yaml) does not work.
 When I install the app silently I can't find where the .exe is placed.
 I am also not sure that the spin up of the robot emulation is running on the Windows VM.
 - Tests may be run against mac and linux in github runner.
 Linux is by far the fastest and can use docker-compose to fire up the robot emulator.